 Using high-frequency word lists can be an effective strategy to quickly build a foundation in French.
 These lists prioritize the most commonly used words in the language, so you can focus your efforts on acquiring essential vocabulary.

 By systematically learning and practicing these high-frequency words, you can rapidly develop a strong vocabulary base that will serve as a building block for your language acquisition.
-Additionally, since these words frequently appear in various contexts, you will gain exposure to common grammatical structures and patterns.
-This approach will optimize your learning process, allowing you to confidently engage in basic conversations and comprehend a wide range of written and spoken French materials.

 With a firm foundation in vocabulary, you’ll be able to read and understand French texts more easily.
 You can practice your vocabulary by reading French books, newspapers, or websites.